rickpastoor/notificato-symfony/README.md

 # Notificato for Symfony2

-A bundle to integrate [Notificato](https://github.com/wrep/notificato) into [Symfony2](http://symfony.com).
+[Notificato](https://github.com/wrep/notificato) takes care of push notifications in your Symfony2 projects.

+> *Italian:* **notificato** è: participio passato *English:* **notified**

+## What is Notificato?
+Notificato makes you send push messages from PHP projects, this repository is a Symfony2 bundle to easily integrate into Symfony.
+Want to know more about Notificato?
+Please check out the [Notificate repository](https://github.com/wrep/notificato) for more information.

 ## Installation

 ### 1. Add Composer dependency

-The best way to install the bundle is by using [Composer](http://getcomposer.org).
-Run the following command to add Notificato as a requirement to your project:
+Installation with [Composer](http://getcomposer.org) is recommended.
+Run the require command to add Notificato to your project:

 `composer require wrep/notificato-symfony`

-You can use `*` as a version constraint if you don't know what to use.

 ### 2. Include the bundle in your Kernel
 Add `NotificatoBundle` to `app/AppKernel.php`:

 ```php